alive-corpse/esbroadlink/README.md

 ### Advantages
 * It's completely free and opensource.
 * The code is very compact, simple and readable.
+* I hope, it will support new devices, that can't be used with old sdk.
 * It hasn't any exotic dependencies as chineese SDK.
 * Obliviously, it's portable.
 It should be working on MacOS, Linux, Windows.

 ### Disadvantages
 * It needs you to install python and libraries to your android device with official application to scan codes
+* It's more complicated to setup than httpbridge, because you should learn broadlink with official application and then scan codes (more operations).

 ### Notices
 So, at the moment I'm using httpbridge 2.2 by altron as a packets source.